BlenTesfaye/MovieMatrix/README.md

 (name is subject to change...)

 ## Project Overview
 This Movie Database App aims to create a user-friendly platform for users to explore and interact with movie information.
-Users can view movie details and leave reviews and ratings.
+Users can view movie details, leave reviews and ratings and explore their intrests.

 Key Features
--The following are key features for the online Movie Database App:
+-The following are key features for the MOVIEMATRIX App:

   ## Movie Listings:
 - Display a list of movies with basic details, including title, release year, director, and genre.
   ## Search and Filtering:
-- Implement search functionality to find movies by title or genre.
+- find movies by title or genre.
 - Allow basic sorting options.
   ## Review and Rating System:
 - Allow users to leave text-based reviews and numerical ratings for movies.
   ## User Management:
-- Enable user to access app with a username/ name. aple to display intrests
+- Enable user to access app with a username/ name authorization. have ability to display interests
 --------------------------------------------------------------------------------------------------------------------------------------
 ## ERD
 ### for movies model, users model, and reviews and ratings model: